 Escape to Indoor Play Areas

 We have an epic list of the best indoor play areas, which are perfect for preschoolers.
 These are great options, especially on a rainy day or when it’s too hot to spend a long time outside.

 Does your preschooler like to run around, jump, and play?
 I think that’s the case with most 3-5 year olds.
 That’s why many places offer open gym!
 Our list has locations, times, and features of each so you can plan some gym time.

 Visit a Conservatory

 Get some fresh air and enjoy the warmth of a conservatory no matter what the weather is doing outside!
 Oak Park Conservatory has talking parrots in addition to winding paths and a great playground right across the street.
 Wilder Park Conservatory in Elmhurst is small, but a nice escape and in the same area as a playground, the library, and Elmhurst Art Museum.
 Garfield Park Conservatory is the largest and most impressive conservatory if you want to head to the city.
 We love all the rooms, waterfalls, and kids area there.

 Let’s keep the ideas rolling in the comments!
 Let us know your favorite spot for the preschool-age crowd below.

 Looking for ideas for another age group?

-We have a main page that has all of our articles about Activities by Age so you can find local places to go for every age range.
+See all of our Activities by Age Articles for local places to go for every age range.